plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 ===========================================================================================

 There are several reasons.
 One is that doing it this way makes it easy to copy configured action adapters from one form to another.
-How do I specify a recipient e-mail address?

 Q. When I attempt to submit a form, I get an AssertionError "You must specify a recipient e-mail address in the mail adapter."
 ==============================================================================================================================